Updated January 8th, 2026

 Yes, a person can have both ADHD and autism.
 This is called comorbidity.
 It is estimated that around 50% to 70% of autistic individuals also meet the criteria for ADHD.
 Within the community, this combination is often informally called "AuDHD."

-Schedule an evaluation with a psychiatrist to know if you have ADHD and autism.
+Schedule an evaluation with a psychiatrist to determine if you have ADHD and/or autism.
+They will provide a thorough evaluation to give you a proper diagnosis.